 Liu had “confidence in our business analytics background,” he said, but he’d never taken part in such a large-scale competition.
 Divided into three rounds—preliminary (May 1st to June 25th), semi-final (July 1st to July 31st) and the final round and award ceremony (September and October)—the competition took place over a six-month span.
 More than 5,000 students—mostly computer science doctoral students from artificial intelligence and/or machine learning programs—from 580 universities participated in the competition.
 Since none of Liu’s teammates had backgrounds in applying machine learning in healthcare, the team asked Yingtian Hu, a 2021 doctoral candidate in biostatistics in Emory University’s Rollins School of Public Health to join.
 Then they got to work.

 Of the more than 3,000 teams spread across 22 countries that took part in the competition, the Emory team placed 6th overall and was the top-finishing team from a U.S. university (teams from 28 U.S. universities competed).
 The team credited George Easton, associate professor of information systems & operations management, with helping the team refine its approach to the data challenge.
-Easton had taught the students Machine Learning I (a core MS in Business Analytics course).
+Easton had taught the students Machine Learning I (a core master’s in business analytics program course).

 “George had new ideas, ‘You can do this, try that,’” said Hou.
 “After we took his approach, we made big progress.”